 Dr Harvey Newnham

-His main interest is in delivery and quality improvement of acute medical care for complex comorbid patients with particular emphasis on ward rounding, interdisciplinary communication and patient engagement.
-Harvey did a sabbatical at the Intermountain Institute of Healthcare Delivery Research, Salt Lake City in 2014 which included completion of the "Advanced Training Program in Health Care delivery improvement".
+Harvey’s main interest is in delivery and quality improvement of acute medical care for complex medical patients with particular emphasis on ward rounding, interdisciplinary communication and patient engagement.
+He did a sabbatical at the Intermountain Institute of Healthcare Delivery Research, Salt Lake City in 2014 which included completion of the "Advanced Training Program in Health Care Delivery Improvement".
 Harvey was one of three panel members led by Dr Stephen Duckett that produced the Grattan Institute’s Targeting zero, the review of hospital safety and quality assurance in Victoria in 2016.